m-meingast/Sorting/README.md

 ## Iteration Counter

-Add a global static counter variables to count the number of iterations for each algorithm
+Add global static counter variables to count the number of iterations for each algorithm and mark them as private.
+To make the counters accessible, implement Getter methods.

 **Use methods for the individual tasks**.
 You can also use as many helper methods as you need.
 Mark them as private.